In this article:

 - Allows for pilot testing with select user groups (depending on the change)

-- Avoids unwanted surprises in your Production environment (Requires environments to be configured identically)
+- Avoids unwanted surprises in your Production environment (note: requires environments to be configured identically)

-It's possible to set up a test environment on the same server as the production installation.
-However, this can cause problems for upgrades and serves as a potential for your production installation to become contaminated with test data.
-As a result, this is not recommended.
+It's NOT possible to set up a test environment on the same server as the production installation.
+Doing so will cause problems for upgrades and serves as a potential for your production installation to become contaminated with test data

-Add a message box widget to the home page of the test site to denote it as a test site.
-This also serves as a test to ensure everything is configured correctly and there is no cross-contamination of data between production and test servers.
+Add a message box widget to the Home Page of the test site or set a completely distinct theme to denote it as a test site.
+This also serves as a test to ensure everything is configured correctly and there's no cross-contamination of data between production and test servers.